PlaygroundSessions/php-code-exercise/readme/docker-windows.md

 1. Why can't I run vendor binaries from Windows?

-   Because symlinks.
+   This is a result of the way NTFS handles symlinks.

-   If you really want to do this, you can use the [alternate docker setup for Windows](alternate-docker-windows.md).
+   If you really want to do this, you can use the [alternate docker setup](alternative-docker.md).
    You will be able to run vendor binaries from both Windows and Docker containers, with that approach.